The Genuine Vacancy Test

 Our immigration experts are able to provide advice and guidance in relation to a sponsor’s duties and can provide detailed advice regarding the Genuine Vacancy Test.

-If your organisation requires legal assistance in this area or would just like to discuss your situation with a member of our team, please contact us or complete our enquiry form below.
+If your organisation requires legal assistance to apply for a sponsor license or would just like to discuss your situation with a member of our team, please contact us or complete our enquiry form below.